← Back to trust

 First, the hold-up risk compounds.
 Where single-function specificity generates hold-up risk confined to one relationship, compound specificity generates hold-up risk that propagates across all the functions the instrument binds.
 Any piecemeal reform that addresses specificity at one function without coordinated action at the other functions encounters systemic resistance.

 Second, the fundamental transformation operates at the multi-function level.
 The initial design of the architecture may have been at a hybrid-governance level with only one or two functions instrument-specific.
-The accumulation of instrument-specific investments at additional functions over time produces a fundamental transformation whose endpoint is not a bilateral monopoly for any one function but a compound bilateral monopoly that encompasses all the functions collectively.
+The accumulation of instrument-specific investments at additional functions over time produces a fundamental transformation whose endpoint is a compound bilateral monopoly encompassing the functions collectively.

 Third, the governance form of the aggregate architecture drifts.
 The discriminating-alignment hypothesis applied to any one function might select hybrid governance for that function alone.
-The aggregate architecture, however, exhibits properties that drift toward hierarchy because the compound hold-up risk generates coordination requirements functionally equivalent to hierarchical fiat.
-The drift operates without explicit hierarchical redesign because the architecture’s formal specification remains hybrid while its effective coordination requirements become hierarchical.
+The aggregate architecture, however, exhibits properties that drift toward hierarchy because the compound hold-up risk generates hierarchy-adjacent coordination requirements.
+The drift operates without explicit hierarchical redesign because the architecture’s formal specification remains hybrid while its effective coordination requirements become more internally coordinated.

 4. Method